 Have you recently come to Christ as your Savior?
 If so, it is important for you to start your Christian life right.
 Now that you have new life, you need to grow; for growth is as important as birth.
 What a tragedy it would be if a tiny baby were to remain small all of his life.
-But it would be equally tragic if you had been born again but never would grow spiritually.
+But it would be equally tragic if you have accepted Jesus Christ as Lord and Savior but never would grow spiritually.

 These steps for the new Christian do not constitute a magical formula.
 But they are derived from God’s Word and have been successfully practiced by mature Christians for generations.

 If you take these first steps on the road to heaven, you’ll find the journey to be a challenge and a blessing.
 But more than that, your first steps will not be your last.
 God bless you as you step out for Him.